In the first three weeks of this missions course we've looked at:

 Lectures 1.
 Biblical foundations 2.
 History 3.
 Culture 4.
 Strategy, part I 5.
 Strategy, part II 6.
 Nazarene missions

-Instructional videos: "Welcome to course" Calculating grades Reading reflections Response posts End-of-Week reflections "All posts read" affirmation Sermon ideas Sermon illustration NMI reading book My church's global involvement Face-to-face mobilization Missionary interview Final exam
+Instructional videos: "Welcome to course" Calculating grades Reading reflections Response posts End-of-Week reflections "All posts read" affirmation Sermon ideas Sermon illustration NMI mission book My church's global involvement Face-to-face mobilization Missionary interview Final exam